 Smarter Football from Riddell

-September 26 is the day that Riddell announces the winners of equipment grants via its 2016 Smarter Football Program.
-The point is to encourage smarter, safer football with a special emphasis on protecting athletes and using football as a way to bring communities together.
-The application period is closed for this year, but this was its second year running, so check back in 2017.
+Riddell's 2016 Smarter Football Program was designed to encourage smarter, safer football with a special emphasis on protecting athletes and using football as a way to bring communities together.
+Check their website to find out about current deadlines.
 In the meantime, there are tips and discussions boards to help all players achieve a safer, smarter game.

 Justin J. Watt Foundation – After School Sports